 Sweet, caramelized Purple Sweet Potato Pie uses brown butter to add a delicious nuttiness to the warm-spiced filling.
-Nested in a flaky pie crust and piled with meringue toasted to marshmallow goodness.
+Nestled into a flaky pie crust and piled with toasted marshmallow meringue, this is the best addition to your Thanksgiving menu and one of the most delicious desserts you'll eat!

 While they are sometimes called purple yams, they are not a yam.
 Yams are drier and have a higher starch content.
 While all names and versions are similar, you should be looking for either Okinawan, Japanese, or Hawaiian Sweet Potatoes.